2017 Mabou Mines Resident Artists

 Taken from a years worth of sleeptalk recordings, Some Must Watch While Some Must Sleep imagines what would happen if your ‘waking self’ and ‘sleeping self’ met, conversed, and maybe even healed.
 A chamber work for two performers and an iPhone, the piece is a TEDtalk and a seance, inviting the audience to contemplate the dream world through the verbatim MP3s of a sleeptalker.
 Some Must Watch While Some Must Sleep is written and performed by Tanya Marquardt with Barra Levy-Mazie, directed and choreographed by Elena Heyman and Stephen O’Connell, with lighting design by Emma Rivera, costume design by David B Smith, and sound design by Omar Zubair.
 An initial draft of the piece was developed through a 1st year residency with Mabou Mines.

-Emily Reilly – Untitled
+Emily Reilly – take my ear

 Colette Robert – The Harriet Holland Social Club Presents the 84th Annual Star-Burst Cotillion in the Grand Ballroom of the Renaissance Hotel